Senior Trudeau staffer Mary Ng takes leave to run for Parliament

 Ms. Ng already has high-profile endorsements in her quest to replace Mr. McCallum, whom Mr. Trudeau has appointed Canada’s ambassador to China.

-Those backing her include Michael Chan, Ontario’s minister of Citizenship, Immigration and International Trade.Report Typo/Error
+Those backing her include Michael Chan, Ontario’s minister of international trade.Report Typo/Error

 Follow @stevenchaseon Twitter: